abaid778/linux-and-network-information/README.md

 # linux-and-network-information

-* FAIL OVER
+* AWS Failover simple architecture

+In my case we have 2 web server and 1 Database server, I used Amazon Router 53 DNS for the Failover Architecture with the DNS primary and secondry servers

-  * in fail over case we have to seprate servers on diffrent location
+  * we have web servers on diffrent grographical location
-  * if primary is stop working then after specific time secondry server start working
+  * primary is stop working then after specific time DNS is point to secondry server  and this is decide by the Route health check
-  * when primary will be in working condition secondry server stop and  primary is start working again
+  * when primary will be in working condition DNS point back to the primary server

-* SSL Purchasing
+* Commercial SSL Purchasing and configuration
+1).
+Geneate the csr file
+  * openssl req -new -newkey rsa:2048 -nodes -keyout server.key -out server.csr
   * when we purchase ssl , company ask some question
   * city, country
   * for what purpose for a company or personal
   * then they authorized
-  * they give you insurance if traffic decript or hacked, they will pay you

 * Paths
-  * relative, A relative path is a way to specify the location of a directory relative to another directory
+  * relative, A relativfe path is a way to specify the location of a directory relative to another directory
   * absolute,  the absolute path contains the root directory and all other subdirectories that contain a file or folder

 * Usage of teamviewer software
-* Patching, security updates after specific time
 * Main panel of AWS
   * where diffrent application run and we select according to our need
   * first OS then choose an instance type then configure instance detail then add storage  then instance tay and security